 • Predictive analysis.
 The use of AI and machine learning for future sales insights uses advanced algorithms to create sales forecasts based on complex data patterns.
 This approach can provide more accurate and nuanced forecasts than traditional methods.

 Data quality is a key pillar for accurate forecasts.
-The more data is available, the better the accuracy can be improved.
-These include:
+The more high-quality data available, the higher the accuracy.
+High quality data can be gathered from:

 The Realistic Level of Accuracy

-When evaluating the precision needed for your enterprise's financial projections, the level of accuracy will be a crucial element.
+When evaluating your enterprise's financial projections, the level of accuracy is a crucial element.
 The necessary degree of exactitude varies depending on the forecasting maturity and scale of the company.

 For a newly established startup, with many unknown factors and no rich historical data available, hitting a forecast within a range of 20-30% is realistic.